The Lake Minnewanka Cruise is located on Lake Minnewanka Loop — a short 10 minute drive from the town of Banff.

 The Black Anchor Snack shop is available for a variety of snacks and to-go food and drink items right off the lakeshore.
 Washroom facilities are available at the parking lot and there are also plentiful picnic and recreational areas around Lake Minnewanka.

 Lake Minnewanka is one of the most popular recreational areas in Banff National Park.
 There are plenty of great trails for hiking and biking in addition to picnic areas.
-In addition to these, you can also rent pedal boats, fishing boats or visit the Banff Lake Cruise for an interpretive voyage across the lake.
+In addition to these, you can also rent kayaks, fishing boats or visit the Lake Minnewanka Cruise for an interpretive voyage across the lake.

 You may swim in Lake Minnewanka at your own risk.
 We caution visitors against swimming here because Lake Minnewanka's waters are extremely cold, even in the hot summer months.